Project Development Manager - Washington, D.C.

 The primary goal is to expand WSG’s project portfolio by broadening and developing our ability to successfully bid on donor programs in rural areas, rural MSME development and alternative development with a main focus on IT payment systems.

-The Manager will work in collaboration with technical and support staff at World Council’s Madison, WI, Headquarters, as well as with field offices and program directors in developing and supporting activities wherever possible.
+The Manager will work in collaboration with technical and support staff at World Council’s headquarters in Madison, WI, as well as with field offices and program directors in developing and supporting activities wherever possible.

 New Project Development: Identification and development of new programs with an emphasis on rural and agricultural development in line with annual work plans and specific financial targets.
 Responsibilities include exploratory assessments and visits to credit union movements and funders, financial and operational field analyses, project design, proposal writing, project marketing and funder negotiations.
 All proposals will be consistent with World Council project development guidelines and institutional principles such as sustainability, market rate pricing of services, member capital participation, etc.